Julie Westwood

 Julie Westwood (born 21 October 1952) is an English voice actress and puppeteer, best known for portraying Bessie Busybody in the children's television show LazyTown, as well as a career of other voices.

-She lives in Bolton, United Kingdom with her sons Tom, 29, and Nigel, 27.
+She lives in Bolton, United Kingdom.
 Other television shows she has worked on, include the BAFTA award-winning Channel 4/Jim Henson series The Hoobs, in which she plays the voice of Tula, Cartoon Critters as the voice of Fleur and Fully Booked, a BBC Sunday morning television show with Zoë Ball, and later Gail Porter, where she played Morag the Cow.
 Her sons also joined her on Wolf It.
 She has also been the voice for Sara, for the manga series Mirmo!